aschuerch/Microbial-Genomics-2018/_episodes/10-sequence-assembly.md

 objectives:
 - "Understand differences between assembly methods"
 - "Assemble the short reads"
-- "Interpret an assembly QC plot"
+keypoints:
+- "Assembly is a process which aligns and merges fragments from a longer DNA sequence in order to reconstruct the original sequence."
+- "k-mers are short fragments of DNA of length k"
 ---

 Sequence assembly means the alignment and merging of reads in order to reconstruct the original sequence.
+We will talk about sequence assembly in a separate [lecture](../data/lectureAssembly.pdf).
+The assembly of a genome from short sequencing reads will talk a while - up to several hours per genome.
+We will therefore run this process overnight in the background.

-There are a few ways to keep cloud processes running in the background.
-Many times when we refer to a background process we are talking about what is described at this tutorial - running a command and returning to shell prompt.
-Here we describe a program that will allow us to run our entire shell and keep that process running even if we disconnect.
+To this end we will again start a screen session.
+It will allow us to run our entire shell and keep that process running even if we disconnect.

 ## Starting and attaching to screen sessions